uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/final-return-crystallisation.html.md

 The software will have to let HMRC know that the customer is ready to crystallise, to do this you must call the [intent to crystallise](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/self-assessment-api/2.0#crystallisation_intent-to-crystallise_post_accordion) endpoint.
 This will start the crystallisation process in HMRC.
 It will trigger the business validation rules (which will become errors rather than warnings) and generate a final liability calculation.

-The intent-to-crystallise response includes a 'calculationId' the same as the trigger calculation endpoint.
-The software will then have to retrieve the calculation using the 'calculationId' to retrieve a tax calculation endpoint to get the calculation output.
+The intent-to-crystallise response includes a ```calculationId``` the same as the trigger calculation endpoint.
+The software will then have to retrieve the calculation using the ```calculationId``` to retrieve a tax calculation endpoint to get the calculation output.

 A crystallisation calculation is performed if the calculation was triggered by the [intent to crystallise](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/self-assessment-api/2.0#crystallisation_intent-to-crystallise_post_accordion) endpoint under the Self Assessment (MTD) API.